-Based out of Massachusetts General Hospital, Community Psychiatry PRIDE provides a framework for consultation, training and supervision of community-based providers in their delivery of evidence–based treatments for mental health disorders.
+Based out of Massachusetts General Hospital under the Division of Public and Community Psychiatry, Community Psychiatry PRIDE provides a framework for consultation, training and supervision of community-based providers in their delivery of evidence–based treatments for mental health disorders.
 We work to build strong community partnerships through community-based participatory research strategies to ensure that treatments are culturally-relevant and responsive to the unique challenges of the community, and that all positive change is sustainable.

 Research projects focus on the implementation of evidence-based treatments (EBTs) for mental health problems across a variety of contexts.
 Community Psychiatry PRIDE places high priority on expanding access to and quality of care in settings with low human resources.
 Therefore, research projects typically enroll study therapists with limited or no prior experience delivering EBTs for mental health disorders.

 Community Psychiatry PRIDE is currently the following studies:

 Learn more about our research and clinical trials.

 See publications by Luana Marques, PhD, the director of Community Psychiatry PRIDE.

 Luana Marques, PhD, is an associate professor in Psychology at Harvard Medical School.
 She completed her PhD in Clinical Psychology at The State University of New York (SUNY) Buffalo, and her clinical internship and postdoctoral fellowship in the cognitive behavioral therapy (CBT) track at Mass General/Harvard Medical School in 2007.